Public goods games on any population structure: : Conditions for the success of cooperation in PGGs

-Substituting all $\mathbb{E}_\text{RMC}^\circ[x_i x_j]$ into Eq.~(\ref{eq_coopcondi_1_PC}) with computable $\tilde{\tau}_{ij}$ using Eq.~(\ref{eq_tauijERMC_BD}), and then substituting the result into the cooperation success condition Eq.~(\ref{eq_coopcondi_BD}), where the positive factors $K/2$ and $1/(2N^2\langle k^{-1}\rangle)$ can be canceled out, we arrive at the following condition for cooperation success:
+Substituting all $\mathbb{E}_\text{RMC}^\circ[x_i x_j]$ into Eq.~(\ref{eq_coopcondi_1_PC}) with computable $\tilde{\tau}_{ij}$ using Eq.~(\ref{eq_tauijERMC_BD}), and then substituting the result into the cooperation success condition Eq.~(\ref{eq_coopcondi_BD}), where the positive factors $K/2$ and $1/(2N^2\langle k^{-1}\rangle)$ can be canceled out, we arrive at the following condition for the success of cooperation:

 where $\tilde{\Upsilon}_{ij}$ are defined by

 And according to the previous discussion, $\tilde{\tau}_{ij}$ can be solved by the following system of linear equations:

 In applications, we can use the following equivalent form, which is more intuitive for calculation: